bbalog87/amr-ngs-pipeline/readme.md

-# AmrFlow: AMR detection and proflining pipeline for bacterial isolates
+# AmrFlow: AMR detection and profiling pipeline for bacterial isolates
 A Nextflow pipeline for NGS antimicrobial resistance profiling; from raw NGS FASTQ to rendered AMR profiles.

 ### Pipeline with NGS FASTQ files